TheAfroOfDoom/the-first-omnic-crisis/theafroofdoom/entity/hostile/titan/attack/rocket/README.md

 Contains stages of the entire crash function, ran in the order 1-2-3 depending at which state the Rocket Projectile Visual is at in crashing.

 ## initialize
-Initializes Titans who want to Rocket based on their rotation score.
+Initializes scores, tags, and plays the sound for the Titan Rocket attack based on its rotation score.